-Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For Nerve Agent Attack
+Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For The Nerve Agent Attack

 "Jeremy Corbyn was ill-advised to appoint him," Gapes told BuzzFeed News.
 "He must now sack him."

-Labour MP Wes Streeting told BuzzFeed News: "I'm not sure if this spokesperson is speaking for Jeremy Corbyn or Vladimir Putin, but he's certainly not speaking for me, the majority of Labour MPs or the strong internationalist traditions of Attlee and Bevin.
+Labour MP Wes Streeting told BuzzFeed News: "I'm not sure if this spokesperson is speaking for Jeremy Corbyn or Vladimir Putin, but he's certainly not speaking for me, the majority of Labour MPs, or the strong internationalist traditions of Attlee and Bevin.
 It is truly shameful."

 Labour MP Gavin Shuker also weighed in.